mantidproject/mantid/docs/source/release/v3.10.0/diffraction.rst

 - Bugfix in :ref:`SNAPReduce <algm-SNAPReduce>` with loading previous normalizations
 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now supports splitters in format of ``MatrixWorkspace`` and general ``TableWorkspace``.
 - A new NOMAD instrument definition file with corrected values.
 - :ref:`algm-PDCalibration <algm-PDCalibration>` is better at giving out physically meaningful results.
+It will no longer create calibrations that will convert time-of-flight to negative or imaginary d-spacing.

 Single Crystal Diffraction
 --------------------------